klaube/kata/wordSearch/README.md

 If someone is interested to play the game before, please have a look into Google Play Store.
 Apple should also have a game like this:
 [WordSearch App] (https://play.google.com/store/apps/details?id=com.melimots.WordSearch&hl=en)

+The index of the matrix in count from the upper left corner with 0 and ends in the lower right corner with x*y-1.
+The position of start and end within the matrix should be provided when the word was found to highlight the letters.